-In an interview with Naomi Campbell, the editor-in-chief of US-American Vogue shared her thoughts on the fashion industry and Corona
+In an interview with Naomi Campbell, the editor-in-chief of US-American Vogue shared her thoughts on the fashion industry and Coronavirus

 Author: House of Eden

 To what extent will the fashion industry have to change once the pandemic is over?
 Anna Wintour, editor-in-chief of the U.S. Vogue magazine, recently talked about this with supermodel Naomi Campbell.
 She had invited her via video link to her show "No Filter with Naomi".
 From trend-setting developments and thoughts on values of solidarity, the fashion icon shared her views on the fashion industry and COVID-XNUMX.

-Anna Wintour on fashion industry and COVID-XNUMX - Key facts
+Anna Wintour on the fashion industry and COVID-XNUMX - Key facts

 - The fashion industry faces a crossroads given the pandemic